Court Rules That Burn Pits Overseas Responsible For Lung Disease In VeteransJacob H.

-A recent court decision has helped open the door for thousands of veterans to sue for health-related issues after being exposed to open burn pits while serving overseas.
+A court decision has helped open the door for thousands of veterans to sue for health-related issues after being exposed to open burn pits while serving overseas.
 The long-awaited decision by a judge under the U.S. Department of Labor’s Office for Workers’ Compensation Programs legally confirms what thousands of veterans and military contractors already knew — that open-air burn pits caused lung disease.

 That comes as a huge step forward for the nearly 125,000 service members and veterans who have listed themselves and their symptoms on the VA’s Airborne Hazards and Open Burn Pit Registry.
 The Registry is open to veterans and service members who were exposed to toxic fumes from the burn pits while serving from Operation Desert Storm through Operation Enduring Freedom.

 “This case has legitimized the disease,” former contractor Veronica Landry of Colorado Springs, whose case was a part of the recent ruling, told Fox News.
 “There are many people out there who are still not getting the treatment they need.
 This ruling changes that.”

 Open-air burn pits have been used by the military in the Middle East and Africa as a means of disposing everything from vehicles and explosives to garbage and human waste by burning it all in large pits.
 The smoke that comes out of the pits, according to thousands of veterans and active service members, has caused health issues ranging from respiratory disease to cancer.
 Veterans have suffered from symptoms for years after being exposed to the smoke from burn pits, and others have died waiting for treatment.

 By acknowledging the fact that burn pits are connected to lung disease, the courts have helped veterans get one step closer to treatment coverage.